neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 When prompted, choose:

-- `Yes` when prompted to install the Node.js dependencies.
+- `Yes` to install the Node.js dependencies.
-- `Yes` when prompted to make changes to Astro configuration file.
+- `Yes` to make changes to Astro configuration file.

-With choices as above, the command finishes integrating Node.js adapter into your Astro project.
-It installed the following dependency:
+After making the selections outlined above, the command finishes integrating the Node.js adapter into your Astro project and installs the following dependency:

 - `@astrojs/node`: The adapter that allows your Astro SSR site to deploy to Node targets.

 Let's move on to loading the Postgres URL through an environment variable in the Astro application.

-## Setting up a Postgres Database Connection
+## Setting up a Postgres database connection

 Create an `.env` file in the root directory of your project with the following environment variable to initiate the setup of a database connection: